GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/event-bus.md

 ### Connecting signals via code

-- You can connect any node including those you create at runtime as well as those that aren't present in the current scene.
+- You can connect any node, including those you create at runtime, as well as those that aren't present in the current scene.
-- You can search calls to the `connect()` method globally in the project.
+- You can search for calls to the `connect()` method globally in the project.
 - Contrary to the editor, you're not limited to using `Node` only.
 Any `Object` can define, emit, and connect signals.
 See the [Object class's docs](//docs.godotengine.org/en/latest/classes/lass_object.html).

 ### Using an Event singleton to avoid spaghetti code

 With these guidelines and in our work, we're trying to decouple code to create independent, reusable, and scalable systems.
-This comes at a cost: we lose the ability to easily connect signals across independent systems and it tends to lead to spaghetti code.
+This comes at a cost: we lose the ability to connect signals across separate systems easily, and it tends to lead to spaghetti code.
 The Event singleton is a pattern to reduce this effect at the expense of introducing a global dependency.

 {{< figure src="../img/scene_tree.png">}}